Violin vs. Viola

 Is there any difference playing violin versus viola?

 Yes!
-A very common misconception is that because these instruments are shaped similarly, they are essentially the same.
+A common misconception is that because these instruments are shaped similarly, they are essentially the same.
 However, violists could talk nonstop about the countless differences between the two instruments.

 So, why play viola?